-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source efficiently. change County Site and Monuments Register. this template.
-Whilst there is no qualitative, locally specific data available at present, there are two scheduled monuments in Withington parish according to the latest version of the register. need to ensure that the register is kept up to date. adoption of the Core Strategy, in line with SA recommendations. (search June 2014).
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: A Naterial assets 14.
+Use natural resources and energy more efficiently.
+Resource consumption and climate change Maintaining Herefordshire Council's County Site and Monuments Register.
+Countywide data would be too large to incorporate into this template.
+Whilst there is no locally specific data available at present, there are 5 archaeological and historic sites in Belmont Rural according to the latest version of the register.
+No specific targets identified, but need to ensure that the register is kept up to date.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
+Herefordshire Environmental Records Register (searched July 2014).

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Monitoring changes to historic landscapes.
-Historic Landscape Character assessments have only been undertaken for Hereford City.
-Rapid townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Historic Landscape Character Assessment for Hereford.
-Rapid townscape Assessments (2010) SEA Topic cover ed by objective: Po opulation, Biodivers sity, Flora and Fauna 15.
-Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
+Rapid townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross.
+Condition of highly sensitive local landscapes is reported in the Urban Fringe Sensitivity Analysis. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations Urban Fringe Sensitivity Analysis (2010) SEA Topic cover ed by objective: Po pulation, Biodivers ity, Flora and Fauna 15.
+Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -